This blog post will be left up for archival purposes, but offers are no longer available at all on Nextdoor. There are two alternatives, though.

 Now it’s time to share something special with your neighbors that they’re going to love.

 The first step starts in your Nextdoor business page.
-If you don’t have your Nextdoor business page set up then you should set up your business page first or have us set your business page up for you.
+If you don’t have your Nextdoor business page set up then you should set up your business page first.

 Step 1: Post an offer